olivierdalang/SPCgeonode/README.md

 ```
 # 1. Check if everything is runing
 docker service ls
-# 2. If something is not fine, inspect with
+# 2. If something is not fine, like container doesn't start
+docker service ps SERVICE_NAME --no-trunc
+# 3. If something is not fine, container crashes
 docker service logs SERVICE_NAME
+# or
+# 1. Use portainer and check on http://127.0.0.1:9000
+docker service create --name portainer --publish 9000:9000 --replicas=1 --constraint 'node.role == manager' --mount type=bind,src=//var/run/docker.sock,dst=/var/run/docker.sock --mount type=bind,src=//opt/portainer,dst=/data portainer/portainer -H unix:///var/run/docker.sock

+# If container donesn't start, I could debug it sometime with docker ps -a (then you may see a long list of retries) and then manually doing docker start CONTAINER_ID
 ```

 ## How it works